jchapto/udacity_python_starbucks_capstone/README.md

 ## Project Overview

-The object of this capstone project is to answer the following business challenges using the Starbucks dataset:
+The object of this capstone project is to answer the following business challenge using the Starbucks dataset:

 * Can we use data to build a predictive model to determine whether a customer will complete a promotional offer based on the offer characteristics and customer demographic information?